Academic Qualification Requirements

 - a qualification deemed to be equivalent; and shall, if required, satisfy the examiners in an entrance examination.

 Normally, only First and Second Class Honours graduates will be considered to have met the admissions criterion under paragraph (a).
 Graduates with Third Class Honours degrees, with a period of relevant work experience and satisfactory results in the entrance examination, may also be considered.

 An applicant seeking admission on the basis of a qualification from a university or comparable institution of which the language of teaching and/or examination is not English is required to obtain a minimum score in the Test of English as a Foreign Language (TOEFL) at 79 (iBT)* or International English Language Testing System (IELTS) at 6.5 (Academic).
 Test results of TOEFL-iBT Home Edition or IELTS Indicator will not be considered.

 (* iBT: Internet-based Test.
 The TOEFL institution code of the University is 9467).

 Students are also required to meet the subscore requirement of TOEFL (Reading ≥18; Listening ≥18; Speaking≥18; Writing≥19) or IELTS (at least 5.5 for Reading, Listening, Speaking and Writing).

 Students admitted with English Proficiency Test results lower than the threshold standards

-Students admitted with English Proficiency Test results lower than the threshold standard are required to either complete the English enhancement course(s) offered by the University's Language Centre in the first year of study or in any case before Qualifying Examination (for PhD) or before confirmation of candidature (for MPhil), or pass the threshold standard in IELTS/TOEFL before their oral examination.
+Students admitted with English Proficiency Test results lower than the threshold standard are required to either complete the English enhancement course(s) offered by the University's Language Centre or pass the threshold standard in IELTS/TOEFL in the first year of study and in any case before Qualifying Examination (for PhD) or before confirmation of candidature (for MPhil).

 Faculty of Science and School of Chinese Medicine